 - Restriction Swarm - Text by M. Alan Kazlev

-A nanoswarm designed to keep a planet off-limits from outsiders (or space from people inside).
+A nanoswarm designed to keep a planet off-limits from outsiders (or to protect the rest of the universe from the people inside).

 - Sensors for use in Space Combat and Defence - Text by Steve Bowers

 Active and Passive sensors for space warfare and defence.

 - System Control Ship - Text by M. Alan Kazlev